In Matthew 3:1, John the Baptist says,

 - Baptism of fire

-Of these three the only one that can be performed by humans is water baptism.
+Of these three baptisms, water baptism is the only one that can be done by humans.

 Baptism comes from the Greek word ‘baptizo’ which means to dip or immerse.
 In Hebrew such immersion is referred to as a MIKVEH.